x0xr00t/sl0ppy-lfi/README.md

 * and alot more

 # install
-# make all files executable
+* make all files executable with this command
 * chmod +x install && ./install

 # Usage
-# sl0ppy-lfi-fw
+* sl0ppy-lfi-fw
-# sl0ppy-lfi
+* sl0ppy-lfi

 # Usage sl0ppy-lfi-fw (sl0ppy-lfi-framework)